30 Sep How Long Does Alcohol Stay in Your Urine?

 What Is BAC and How Is It Determined?

-Generally speaking, the liver processes one ounce of alcohol per hour.
+Generally speaking, the liver processes one ounce of alcohol per hour after consumption.
 If you ingest more than this amount, your blood will hold more alcohol than the liver is able to metabolize, which is what is referred to as your blood alcohol concentration or BAC.

 A simple breathalyzer often used by law enforcement is still regularly used and can detect a person’s BAC (blood alcohol concentration) within 24 hours of drinking.
+However, a blood test may also be used to check not only for alcohol, but also other substances such as marijuana, cocaine, & prescription medications.
 Even if your tolerance for alcohol is at a higher rate than others, your BAC may still be at a level that is beyond the legal limit.

 Detecting an Alcohol Problem